andrastantos/brew/docs/cpu/abi.rst

 The stack is growing down, and the stack pointer is pre-decrement for push, and post-increment for pop.
 This means that :code:`$sp` points to the last valid value.

 .. important::
   since the stack is SW managed, pushes and pops are not atomic.
-Interrupt handlers can't assume that :code:`$sp` actually points to the top of the stack.
+Exception handlers can't assume that :code:`$sp` actually points to the top of the stack.

 Stack frame layout upon enter to function::